-Hand shaking is a means of formal communication between two parties that signify friendship, endearment, and business relations.
+Hand shaking is a means of formal communication between two parties and signifies friendship, endearment, and business relations.
 Shaking the hands of the opposite gender poses the question of whether doing so transgresses the prohibition against showing affectionate touch towards the opposite gender.
 The following is the ruling of the Poskim on this matter:

 It is Biblically forbidden to shake hands with the opposite gender if doing so serves as an act of affection [Derech Chiba] or gives the person pleasure.
 Based on this, the Poskim rule that it is forbidden to shake hands with the opposite gender, even when it is done out of a mere sign of respect and business norms without any intent of affection.

 One is wearing a glove: The prohibition against hand shaking with the opposite gender applies even if the other person is wearing a glove.

 The person of the opposite gender already stuck out their hand: The prohibition against hand shaking with the opposite gender applies even if the other person has already stuck out their hand to be shaken, and even if this may cause one to be ridiculed.
 [This follows the ruling in the first chapter of Shulchan Aruch “One should be as bold as a leopard and not allow himself to get intimidated or embarrassed by those who scoff at his service of G-d.”
 Nevertheless, some are lenient in this matter in a situation that can cause the other person to be offended.
 Practically, the accepted ruling today amongst all Chareidi Jewry is to prohibit handshaking in all situations, as ruled and practiced by the leading Poskim mentioned above, and so is certainly the Chabad practice.]

 Avoiding embarrassing the person: